Bucks vs. Pacers Player Props Betting Odds

 |3PM

-- The 17.5 point total set for Myles Turner on Thursday is 0.9 more than his scoring average on the season (16.6).
+- The 19.5-point total set for Myles Turner on Wednesday is 2.5 more points than his season scoring average.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.